dotnet/docs-aspire/docs/app-host/configuration.md

 ## Resource service

 A resource service is hosted by the app host.
-The resource service is used by the .NET Aspire Dashboard to fetch information about resources which are being orchestrated by .NET Aspire.
+The resource service is used by the dashboard to fetch information about resources which are being orchestrated by .NET Aspire.

 | Option | Default value | Description |
 |--|--|--|